dr-harper/ggmapstyles/README.md

 Additional Reading
 ------------------

-[This cheatsheet](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/ggmap/ggmapCheatsheet.pdf) into ggmap is useful fo rpicking up some of the basics of ggmap.
+[This cheatsheet](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/ggmap/ggmapCheatsheet.pdf) into ggmap is useful for picking up some of the basics of ggmap.